What are SMTP codes and how to troubleshoot them

 SMTP 400 codes are transient errors and are usually related to issues at the receiving mail server.
 Messages are returned as a soft bounce and the sender may try again after, for example, reducing the size of the attachments in the email.

-451 Requested action aborted: error in processing.
 The receiving server is unable to process the message due to email authentication rules.
-If Sender Policy Framework (SPF) is being used, for example, you should confirm that a DNS lookup can be made for your sending domain and that the domain’s name server is functioning properly.
+For example, if Sender Policy Framework (SPF) is being used, you should confirm that a DNS lookup can be made for your sending domain and that the domain’s name server is functioning properly.

-452 Requested action not taken: insufficient system storage.
-The receiving server is overwhelmed by too many messages being sent at once, or is out of memory or storage space.
-Review your sending rate by looking at your mail sending queue and logs, or inform the server’s mail administrator about the storage and free memory issues.
+The receiving server is overwhelmed by too many messages being sent at once or is out of memory or storage space.
+Review your sending rate by looking at your mail-sending queue and logs, or inform the server’s mail administrator about the storage and free memory issues.

 Permanent SMTP error codes